TownLake/blog-samrhea-legacy/content/pages/inputs-and-tools/index.md

 This just covers my personal life.
 The list of what I use at work would be much longer, and more complex, given what I do.

+iOS makes this simpler than you'd think.
+Just swipe to the view that lists all of your installed apps.
+Scroll down and, at each row, ask yourself "do I use this and why?"

 ### The Basics

 |Category|Product|Post or Notes|